wustlcse/FAQ/docs/index.md

   * If a course is approved as an **elective** and is a valid transfer, you are still subject to [residency](https://wustlcse.github.io/FAQ/#residency) requirements and may need to take additional WashU electives.
 * Courses at WashU in other departments that seem like relevant **electives**
    * CSE does count certain courses toward technical electives for some degrees (Majors and Minor in Computer Science) with some limits.
 "Technical Electives" should have a significant component that includes: coding/programming and/or algorithm development/analysis.
 If you know of a relevant course you're interested in taking and you are in a Computer Science degree, contact your **CSE faculty advisor** to discuss the course and having it approved for your studies.
+   * If advisors approve, courses and academic records will be reviewed by the CSE Associate Chair to ensure they are consistent with the expectations CSE Tech electives (i.e., sufficient computing content that contributes significantly to a student's studies).

 CSE 131 is a little bit of an exception.
 Appropriate courses and AP CS-A credit can count as CSE 131 without counting that against any residency requirement in our department.